platofff/vindicator/README.md

 # vindicator
-Simple indicator for using in shell scripts written in Vala
+Simple taskbar indicator for using in shell scripts written in Vala

 Usage: